Frequently Asked

 We do not use forward-looking rate projections or protocol marketing numbers.
 All rates reflect realized or current on-chain state.

 The indexer runs continuously.
-API-sourced protocols (Aave, Morpho, Spark, Beefy, Yearn) sync every 30 minutes.
+API-sourced protocols (Aave, Morpho, Spark, Compound, Uniswap, Beefy, Yearn, Nest) sync every 30 minutes.
 On-chain event monitoring polls with chain-specific finality confirmation (64 blocks on Ethereum, 128 on Polygon, immediate on L2s).
 Each vault detail page shows its last sync timestamp so you can verify freshness.

 We strive for accuracy but make no guarantees.
 Data is sourced from on-chain reads and protocol APIs, both of which can contain errors.
 Our calculations may have implementation bugs.
 You should independently verify any data point before using it for capital allocation decisions.